-1. “Bandstand Boogie” (Theme from American Bandstand) by Barry Manilow
+1. “Bandstand Boogie” By Barry Manilow

-Up first is Bandstand Boogie, a theme song created for a tv show that would make a change for the entire country.
+Up first is “Bandstand Boogie,” a theme song created for the TV show American Bandstand, which would change for the entire country.

-Bandstand Boogie was an instrumental version written by Les Elgart.
-In 1975, Manilow recorded a version with lyrics that he had written along with Bruce Sussman, stating that Bandstand is the Philadelphia way.
+“Bandstand Boogie” was originally an instrumental version by Les Elgart.
+In 1975, Barry Manilow recorded a cover with lyrics he had written along with Bruce Sussman, stating that Bandstand was “the Philadelphia way.”
 It was a hit!

 By the mid-eighties, Manilow’s version was used as the theme song until David Russo created an updated instrumental version.